Autonomous-Finance/amm-monitor/README.md

-# DEXI AMM Monitor Autonomous Agent
+# Dexi AMM Monitor Autonomous Agent

 ## Overview

-The DEXI AMM Monitor Autonomous Agent is designed to aggregate and process data from Automated Market Makers (AMMs).
-This agent operates in two modes:
+The Dexi AMM Monitor Autonomous Agent is designed to **aggregate and process data** from Automated Market Makers (AMMs).

-- **Pull Mode:** Loads data from the gateway.
+With the aggregated data, Dexi

+- provides stats **on request**
+- offers data feeds **on a subscription basis**

+### Dexi: Consumer and Producer

+In order to do its work, Dexi is both a **subscription consumer** and a **subscription provider**:

+#### Dexi subscribes to AMMs

+> AMMs ----- [ swaps             ] -------- - - - - >      Dexi
+>            [ liquidity changes ]                      (aggregate)
+>            [ fee changes       ]

+#### Agents subscribe to DEXI

+>    Dexi      ------ [ market indicators                     ] - - - - > Agents
+> (aggregate)         [ top n tokens by m_cap (w/ price data) ]

+## Aggregation

-- **Push Mode:** Receives data directly from the AMM processes.
+As an aggregator, Dexi passively receives data from the AMM processes.
-These modes work in conjunction to ensure the agent maintains up-to-date AMM statistics, which are accessible and displayable through the frontend via dry runs.

-## State Maintenance
-The Autonomous Agent actively receives data from AMMs and, to guarantee data consistency, it periodically pulls data from the gateway.
+In principle, Dexi can also operate in a **Pull Mode**, meaning that it loads AMM data from the gateway.
+This helps ensure data consistency, when used to backfill periodically via an external system (not on AO).
+This feature was successfully used on the testnet in the initial Dexi release but is **disabled in the v1 release**.

+### Subscribing to an AMM

+1. AMMs require the capability to provide such subscriptions.
+[Bark](https://github.com/Autonomous-Finance/bark-amm) AMMs have it by default.
+Typically, subscribing to an AMM involves a **payment**.
+2. DEXI needs to subscribe to each registered AMM.
+This step is typically triggered by an **AMM creator** who is interested in having their AMM integrated with DEXI.
+The payment tokens would typically be provided by that AMM creator.

-## DEXI Core
+## Dexi Data - Core

-### Register-Process
-The 'Register-Process' handler is used to register a process to monitor a specific AMM.
-The handler expects input tags for the AMM identifier (AMM-Process-Id), an Owner-Id and the process identifier (Subscriber-Process-Id).
-Once registered the owner (wallet with Owner-Id) has to send 1 AOCred to the Dexi process to activate the subscription.

 ### Get-Candles
 The handler expects input tags for the number of days (Days), the interval (Interval), and the AMM identifier (AMM).
 The handler outputs a JSON-encoded response containing candlestick data (open, high, low, close, volume) for the specified AMM over the given time period and interval.